iced-penguin/hugo-helper/README.md

 hugo-helper new
 ```

 This command creates the file interactively.
 The file will be placed in the directory specified in config file. (`content/section/`.)
 You can also use `section` flag to specify the section.
+For details, run `hugo-helper new -h`.

 ### Step 3: Write article